Anonymous-Humanoid/chromium-extension-boilerplate/README.md

 `webpack.config.ts` using the `chromeExtensionBoilerplate -> notHotReload` config.
 See the example below.

-Let's say that you want use the `myContentScript` entry point as content script, so in your `webpack.config.ts` you will configure the entry point and exclude it from hot reloading, like so:
+Let's say that you want use the `myContentScript` entry point as a content script, so in your `webpack.config.ts` you will configure the entry point and exclude it from hot reloading, like so:

 <!-- prettier-ignore -->
 ```jsonc